jina-ai/jina/README.md

 <tr>
 <td>
 <h4><a href="https://docs.jina.ai/chapters/io/index.html">Input and Output Functions in Jina</a></h4>
-Use Jina's input and output functions
+Get data in and out of Jina
 </td>
 <td><h3>🐣</h3></td>
 </tr>